Skip to content

 3. The ledger ships with the workbook in custom XML; the certificate exports alongside.

-4. Six months later=WhyThisNumber() answers it.
+4. Six months later — the Why This Number command answers it.

 Three primitives